zuozhiwei1/learngit/readme.txt

-Git is a version control ststem.
+Git is a distributed verion control system.
 Git is free software.